Domestic Violence Lawyer in New York City

-In New York, the descriptive term of domestic violence refers to the kind of relationship held between the defendant and the alleged victim.
-Examples of domestic violence could range from assault (both sexual or nonsexual), to harassment or menacing or stalking.
+In New York, the descriptive term "domestic" refers to the kind of relationship held between the defendant and the alleged victim.
+Examples of domestic violence could range from assault (both sexual or nonsexual), harassment, menacing, or stalking.
 The penalties depend on the extent of the violence, as well as the status of the victim as a child or as an adult.

 The relationships which count in terms of domestic violence crimes are those which happen between: